ironbee/ironbee/fast/fast.md

 	Parameterized Single Shortcuts:
 	- \^X -- Control character, where X is A-Z, [, \, ], ^, _, or ?.
-	- \xXX -- ASCII character XX in hex.
+	- \xXX -- Byte XX in hex.
 	- \iX -- Match lower case of X and upper case of X where X is A-Za-z.

 	Multiple Shortcuts: